 Anabolic Steroid Withdrawal and Detox

-Steroids share withdrawal symptoms, like headaches and muscle pain, with many other addictive substances.
-The most dangerous withdrawal symptom is depression, which can lead to suicidal thoughts and actions.
+Anabolic steroids have similar withdrawal symptoms to that of many other addictive substances, such as headaches and muscle pain.
+The most dangerous of all steroid withdrawal symptoms is depression, as it can lead to suicidal thoughts and actions.

 What is Steroid Withdrawal?